CARC 254 Active

 What Does CO-254 Mean?

 CO-254 is a contractual adjustment from the dental plan indicating the service is not covered under dental benefits.
 The dental plan is routing the claim to the medical plan — this is not a final denial of the service itself.
-The provider should not bill the patient based on the dental plan's denial alone; instead, submit to the medical plan first.
+The provider should not post as a contractual adjustment based on the dental plan's denial alone; instead, submit to the medical plan first.
 The patient's liability depends on the medical plan's coverage determination.

 CARC 254 fires when a dental plan receives a claim and determines the billed services are not covered under the patient's dental benefits.
 The dental plan is explicitly directing the provider to resubmit the claim to the patient's medical insurance plan, where the services may be covered.
 This is not a statement that the services are non-covered entirely — it is a routing instruction.